mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 Kits that provides remote debugging, file management, console discovery, and other services on TCP/UDP port 731.
-It is loaded by debug kernels at startup from `C:\xbdm.dll` and its configuration is read from `C:\xbdm.ini`.
+It is loaded by debug kernels at startup from `C:\xbdm.dll` and its configuration is read from `E:\xbdm.ini`.
 XBDM is distinct from KD and uses a different wire protocol.

 Name Answering Protocol